brianjmarvin/datasnack-ai/README.md

 That's it!
 Check the `results/` folder for your test results.

-## 📋 The Two Commands You Actually Need
+## 📋 The Commands You Actually Need

 ### 🔍 `analyze` - "Figure out what my AI does"
 This is the lazy way.
 Point it at your AI code and it will: